Ask a Periodontist

 Unfortunately, Medicare does not cover any dental treatments at this time; only medical treatments are covered.
 Medicaid programs are run by each individual state, so coverage is going to vary depending on which state you live in.
 Check with your dental care provider to determine if the periodontal treatment you need is covered by your plan.

-According to the American Academy of Periodontology, topical antibiotic treatment during your first scaling and root planing treatment is not recommended.
-However, it may be included in subsequent treatments.
+According to the American Academy of Periodontology, topical antibiotic treatment may be used as an adjunct to scaling and root planing.
 Every person has different needs based on their particular situation, so be sure to talk to your dental professional about using these antibiotics as part of your course of treatment; he or she will determine if they are a good fit for you.

 Plaque is the sticky, colorless film that constantly forms on your teeth.
 Bacteria live in plaque and secrete acids that cause tooth decay and irritate gum tissue.
 This irritation causes an inflammatory reaction by your body that can eventually lead to gingivitis and periodontal disease.
 If plaque is not removed regularly by tooth brushing and flossing, it hardens to create calculus (also known as tartar).
 Calculus cannot be removed with a toothbrush; only a dental professional can remove it during an oral cleaning.
 To keep plaque and calculus under control, it is essential to brush your teeth twice every day, floss at least once every day, and see your dental professional for regular cleanings.